SoftCysec/ICP-dApp-Chatbot/README.md

-# **De-assistant - Decentralized AI Assistant Chatbot on ICP**
+# **ICP dApp Chatbot <> with OpenAI Assistant API**

 ### **Attention**

 This codebase is intended for testing purposes, and several improvements need to be implemented before it can be utilized in real production applications.

-De-assistant is a decentralized AI assistant chatbot built on the Internet Computer Protocol (ICP).
+ICP dApp Chatbot is a decentralized AI assistant chatbot built on the Internet Computer Protocol (ICP).
 This README provides guidance on setting up and running the application.

 ## **Setup**